-The 2017 program will provide fellowships of $200,000 to thirty-five exceptional scholars, journalists, and public intellectuals.
+The 2018 program will provide fellowships of $200,000 to between thirty and thirty-five exceptional scholars, journalists, and public intellectuals.

 2018 Andrew Carnegie Fellows

 Learn more about past recipients and their projects, or scroll down for information about eligibility for nomination to the fellows program.

 Andrew Carnegie fellowships are open only to citizens or permanent residents of the United States whose names have been forwarded by a nominator designated by Carnegie Corporation of New York.
 Nominators include university presidents, leaders of think tanks, and editors of various newspapers, magazines, and university publishers.
 Individuals may not apply for the fellows program.

 Nominations are evaluated by the jury based on the following criteria:

 * Originality and promise of the idea